Xenomorph: Life cycle

-This process of horizontal gene transfer is also shown to be two-way; in Alien Resurrection (film & novelization), Ellen Ripley's clone, Ripley-8, is shown exhibiting numerous Xenomorph characteristics, physical and behavioural; this is touched more upon in the novelization (chapter 4), where it's described that, when a host is infested with an Xenomorph embryo, it doesn't just infest the host like a parasite, but also like a virus, "a major breakthrough in adaptive evolution ... a way to guarantee that any host, any host at all, would provide whatever it was the developing embryo needed, even if/when the host's body was inadequate."
+This process of horizontal gene transfer is also shown to be two-way; in Alien Resurrection (film and novelization), Ripley's clone, Ripley-8, is shown exhibiting numerous xenomorph characteristics, physical and behavioural; this is touched more upon in the novelization (chapter 4), where it is described that when a host is infested with a xenomorph embryo, it does not just infest the host like a parasite, but also like a virus, "a major breakthrough in adaptive evolution ... a way to guarantee that any host, any host at all, would provide whatever it was the developing embryo needed, even if/when the host's body was inadequate."

-The adult phase of the Alien is known by various different names.
-The adult Aliens have been referred to as "drones", "warriors", "workers", and sometimes "soldiers", similar to the way ants have been defined.
-The names of the adult phase have also been used to name different types of adult phases of the Alien in numerous sources, including video games, comic books, novels, and the films, but only in the commentaries by the team who created the films.
-No official name has been given to the adult stage of the Alien in the films themselves.
+The adult phase of the alien is known by various different names.
+The adult aliens have been referred to as "drones", "warriors", "workers", and sometimes "soldiers", similar to the way ants have been defined.
+The names of the adult phase have also been used to name different types of adult phases of the alien in numerous sources, including video games, comic books, novels, and the films, but only in the commentaries by the team who created the films.
+No official name has been given to the adult stage of the alien in the films themselves.